 Personally to me, WiFi Scanner seems the most bang for your buck and with all its features it functions like an all-in-one from scanning available networks and their performances to seeing which devices are connected to my network.

-NetSpot offers the convenient visual heat maps so you can easily catch any dead spots and how you can optimise access points locations; it is a WiFi analyser tool like no other!
+NetSpot offers the convenient visual heat maps so you can easily catch any dead spots and how you can optimize access points locations; it is a WiFi analyzer tool like no other!

 - Full Network analysis and surveys